MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdigetactualmodelssectiona.md

 ## -description

-The <b>SetupDiGetActualModelsSection</b> function retrieves the appropriate decorated <a href="https://msdn.microsoft.com/library/Ff547456(v=VS.85).aspx">INF Models section</a> to use when installing a device from a device INF file.
+The <b>SetupDiGetActualModelsSection</b> function retrieves the appropriate decorated <a href="devinst.inf_models_section">INF Models section</a> to use when installing a device from a device INF file.

 ## -parameters